Consistent Approval-Based Multi-Winner Rules: Acknowledgments

 We thank Edith Elkind, Piotr Faliszewski, Paul Harrenstein and Dominik Peters for insightful discussions.
 We are grateful to Marie-Louise Lackner for providing feedback on early drafts of this paper.
 Furthermore, we thank Itzhak Gilboa for his supportive comments on our paper.
-Martin Lackner was supported by the European Research Council (ERC) under grant number 639945 (ACCORD) and the Austrian Science Foundation FWF, grant P25518 and Y698.
-Piotr Skowron was supported by the ERC grant 639945 (ACCORD) and a Humboldt Research Fellowship for Postdoctoral Researchers.
+Martin Lackner was supported by the European Research Council (ERC) under grant number 639945 (ACCORD) and the Austrian Science Foundation FWF, grant P31890.
+Piotr Skowron was supported by the ERC grant 639945 (ACCORD), and by the Foundation for Polish Science within the Homing programme (Project title: "Normative Comparison of Multiwinner Election Rules").